Review of top quark mass measurements in CMS: Abstract

 \section{Abstract}

 {The top quark mass is one of the most intriguing parameters of the standard model (SM).
-Its value indicates a Yukawa coupling close to unity, and the resulting strong ties to the Higgs physics make the top quark mass a crucial ingredient for understanding essential aspects of the electroweak sector of the SM.
-While it is such an important parameter of the SM, its measurement and interpretation in terms of the Lagrangian parameter are challenging.
-The CMS Collaboration has performed multiple measurements of the top quark mass, addressing these challenges from different angles: highly precise `direct' measurements, using the top quark decay products, as well as `indirect' measurements aiming at accurate interpretations in terms of the Lagrangian parameter.
-Recent mass measurements using Lorentz-boosted top quarks are particularly promising, opening a new avenue of measurements based on top quark decay products contained in a single particle jet, with superior prospects for accurate theoretical interpretations.
-Moreover, dedicated studies of the dominant uncertainties in the modelling of the signal processes have been performed.
-This review offers the first comprehensive overview of these measurements performed by the CMS Collaboration using the data collected at centre-of-mass energies of 7, 8, and 13\TeV.}
+Its value indicates a Yukawa coupling close to unity, and the resulting strong ties to Higgs physics make the top quark mass a crucial ingredient for understanding essential aspects of the electroweak sector of the SM.
+This review offers the first comprehensive overview of the top quark mass measurements performed by the CMS Collaboration using the data collected at centre-of-mass energies of 7, 8, and 13\TeV.
+Moreover, a detailed description of the top quark event reconstruction is provided and dedicated studies of the dominant uncertainties in the modelling of the signal processes are discussed.
+The interpretation of the experimental results on the top quark mass in terms of the SM Lagrangian parameter is challenging and is a focus of an ongoing discussion in the theory community.
+The CMS Collaboration has performed two main types of top quark mass measurements, addressing this challenge from different perspectives: highly precise `direct' measurements, based on reconstructed top quark decay products and relying exclusively on Monte-Carlo simulations, as well as `indirect' measurements, where the simulations are employed to determine parton-level cross sections that are compared to fixed-order perturbative calculations.
+Recent mass extractions using Lorentz-boosted top quarks open a new avenue of measurements based on top quark decay products contained in a single particle jet, with promising prospects for accurate theoretical interpretations. }

 { pdfauthor={CMS Collaboration}, pdftitle={Review of top quark mass measurements in CMS}, pdfsubject={CMS}, pdfkeywords={CMS, top quark mass}}